What is a Discount Rate?

 Issues with Discount Rates

-While the calculation of discount rates and their use in financial modeling may seem scientific, it is in fact not.
-There are so many assumptions that are only a “best guess” about what will happen in the future.
+While the calculation of discount rates and their use in financial modeling may seem scientific, there are many assumptions that are only a “best guess” about what will happen in the future.